Gregory-Eales/ml-implementations/Apriori-Algorithm/README.md

 </p>

 ## About:
-- overview of the algorithm and its implementation
+This algorithm works by slowly building likely pairs of data features by using arbitrary thresholds or "minimum supports" to determine the pairs of data features with the greatest frequency.
+It is mainly used in database related applications and is a useful tool for quick statistical information about common recurrences inside of a dataset.

 ## Requirements:
 - include required libraries and versions

 ## Algorithm:
 - explain algorithm overview
-- show pseudocode
+- show pseudo-code
 - explain implementation details

 ## Environment:
 - explain the environment and/or data
-- show screenshots/tables/plots
+- show screen shots/tables/plots

 ## Training:
 - explain training methods